Dava (comics)

 Dava is a fictional character in the DC Comics universe.
-She is a martial artist created by writer Chuck Dixon and artist Staz Johnson, and she first appeared in Robin #49 (1998).
+She is a martial artist created by writer Chuck Dixon and artist Staz Johnson, and she first appeared in Robin (vol. 2) #49 (1998).

 Detailed history

 Dava Sbörsc's homeland of Tbliska was left in ruins by a long and bloody civil war, with the country being divided into the two countries Krasna-Volny and Transbelvia, neither of which acknowledges its neighbor as a true country.
 Both sides committed numerous atrocities in the war, which left thousands dead.
 When very young, Dava joined the Transbelvian army and pledged herself to hunting down and killing the worst killers in the Krasna-Volnian army.
 Being fast but small, Dava realized she would have to end any combat quickly if she was to win.
 To that end, she committed herself to learning all "single-blow techniques" - martial arts attacks that can defeat a foe with a single attack.
 She had mastered almost all known single-blow attacks (including "The Scalpel", "The Wind Through the Reeds", "The Lion's Paw", "Wave and Shore" and "The Skullcrack") when she sought out The Master of the Iron Hand, to learn his technique "The Whispering Hand".
 While learning from the Iron Master, she encountered Tim Drake (Robin), who was also studying with the Master at the time.
 She greatly impressed Robin, defeating him in a sparring match with astonishing speed.
 Robin, in turn, impressed her when he skillfully dispatched a thief seeking to take the dojo's texts.
 Dava confided in Robin that she also intended to seek out Lady Shiva to learn the Leopard Blow technique.
 Tim was greatly troubled by this, as he had met Shiva in the past and knew what a ruthless killer she was.

 Shiva, meanwhile, had become interested upon discovering the existence of a master of single blow attacks.
 Dava had previously killed the crew of a ship carrying weapons to Krasna-Volny, killing each crew member with one of her techniques.
 This allowed Shiva to track Dava to the Master of the Iron Hand's dojo.
 Dava, having learned the Whispering Hand, had already left to return to Transbelvia.
 When Shiva arrived at the dojo, she challenged the Iron Master (whose brother, The Armless Master she had killed previously, during the Knightfall storyline) when he would not reveal Dava's identity or whereabouts.
 Realizing that he was helpless against Shiva, Robin followed the Iron Master's wishes and left the Master to battle Shiva.
 Shiva soon killed the Iron Master in combat, but was stalled enough to give Tim a head start in tracking down and warning Dava.